How to sue Equifax in small claims court

 - Your goodwill (showing up in court etc.)

-Sometimes, if the defendant does not consider your case pressing or severe enough, they may simply not show up.
-In most cases, you then win by default.
+Sometimes, if the defendant does not consider your case pressing or severe enough, they may not show up at all.
+In those cases, you win by default.

 You cannot come to a small claims court with a lawyer.
-A lawyer can assist you during the process, but he cannot represent you.
+A lawyer can assist you during the process, but they cannot represent you.
 In small claims court, you represent yourself.

 DoNotPay is aware of how stressful going to court can be.
-This is why DoNotPay can prepare a script for you of what to say in court.
+This is why DoNotPay can prepare a script you can use in court.
 This script will have all the necessary information you need to present to the judge.
-This script will tell you what to say if you are facing an Equifax agent.
-It will also tell you what to say if the latter is not present in court on the day of the trial.
+It will tell you what to say if you are facing an Equifax agent, but also if the latter is not present in court on the day of the trial.

 Success stories – suing Equifax in small claims court